SENDING MONEY TO THE UNITED STATES TO BUY A HOME: FAQ’S

 Q: Do I need a United States address?

 A: Yes, but there are some useful loopholes to this rule.
 If you know an American citizen, you can use their address.
-And if you choose to do business with the Orlando Homes For Sale, we’ll even let you use our office’s address.
+And if you choose to do business with the Authentic Real Estate Team, we’ll even let you use our office’s address.

 SENDING MONEY TO THE UNITED STATES TO BUY A HOME